 - 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2.
-Ensure that students and school personnel have the opportunity to communicate regularly with the building administrator and approach the building administrator for redress of grievances. - 3.
-Evaluate on a regular basis all instructional programs.
-Support the development of and student participation in appropriate extracurricular activities. - 4.
-Be responsible for enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly.
+Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 3.
+Evaluate on a regular basis all instructional programs. - 4.
+Support the development of and student participation in appropriate extracurricular activities. - 5.
+Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - E. Superintendent